GalacticRadio/GalacticRadio/README.md

-- 👋 Hi, I’m @GalacticRadio
+Hi, I’m Anna!

-- 👀 I’m interested in games
-- 🌱 I’m currently learning CS
+I’m currently learning Software Development.
+Thank you for checking out my profile!
-- 💞️ I’m looking to collaborate on N/A
-- 📫 How to reach me N/A

 <!---
 GalacticRadio/GalacticRadio is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.